-- Physical Office: If you want to apply for an industrial license, you must have a physical office and a warehouse in Dubai.
+- Physical Office: If you want to apply for an industrial license in UAE, you must have a physical office and a warehouse in Dubai.
 Virtual offices aren’t a good idea.

 - Local Industrial License: You’ll additionally need a local industrial license in the area where you’re doing business.